This post was updated on September 27, 2022.

 Here are some of my best go-to packing and moving hacks to try out for your next move.

-This is one of my favorite packing and moving tips, and I’ve been using it for years.
+I’ve been using the Russian doll technique for years and have found it’s hands-down one of the best ways to pack for moving.
 Similar to the setup of a Russian doll, you just put small packed boxes inside larger moving boxes.
 I like to use this method when packing items like pens and random things I’ve accumulated in my desk, all the different cooking utensils and gadgets in the kitchen, and any miscellaneous items like shelf decor or knick knacks.
-This technique will help all your smaller items stay organized while also saving space — and every inch counts when you’re moving.
+This technique is one of the easiest ways to pack and move and will help all your smaller items stay organized while also saving space — and every inch counts when you’re moving.

-|Pro Tip: Once you know you’re moving, start saving all of your delivery boxes and product boxes — these smaller boxes are great to use with the Russian doll technique.|
+|Pro Tip: Once you know you’re moving, start saving all of your delivery boxes and product boxes.
+These smaller boxes are great to use with the Russian doll technique.|

 Details make all the difference, especially if you’re keeping things in storage for a while.
 No matter how annoying or unnecessary it seems at the time, I always make sure to be extremely detailed when I’m labeling my moving boxes.